 Children are known for having a good memory!
-Have you ever made a promise to a child?
-If so, chances are they frequently reminded you of the promise you made.
-When there is an important event in your center or if the children need to return something to school, simply ask the teacher to discuss it with the children at group time.
+When there is an important event at your center or if the children need to return something to school, simply ask the teacher to discuss it with the children at group time.
 The children will be sure to remind their parents over and over again!